 “I felt really good last year,’ Holly tells us.
 “Knowing that I actually finished it.
 Like I didn’t think I was going to.
 At all.
 I didn’t think I was going to pass.
 So I was really happy that I did.”

 We asked her what made her most proud.

-“Probably moving back into mainstream and knowing that I could actually do it, knowing I could actually sit in a classroom and not get annoyed with the teachers.
-And not say anything back to the teachers.
+“Knowing I could actually sit in a classroom and not get annoyed with the teachers.
 Like I treat them more as a friend now, with more respect.
-I don’t swear at them and stuff, coz they’re actually there to help me and now I realise that.
+I don’t swear at them and stuff because they’re actually there to help me and now I realise that.
 That’s one thing that I’m proud of, that I actually realise that.”

 In Australia, the rate of recidivism for young offenders is around 65%.
 But of those engaged in the Out-Teach program in Tasmania, more than 80% are not re-offending.